alexkasko/springjdbc-typed-queries/README.md

 with provided values before query execution.

-_Note: despite all provided parameters are checked using regular expression (`templateValueConstraintRegex`, by default: `^[a-zA-Z0-9_$]*$`), this feature should **NEVER** be used for concatenating **USER PROVIDED** values.
+_Note: despite all provided parameters are checked using regular expression (`templateValueConstraintRegex`, by default: `^[a-zA-Z0-9_$]*$`), this feature should **NEVER** be used for substituting **USER PROVIDED** values.
+[Bad things](http://xkcd.com/327/) may happen._

-[Bad things](http://xkcd.com/327/) may happen.
-It was designed to use with internal system parameters known only in runtime, e.g. creating separate table for each object of some kind and parametrizing table names with object ID's_
+It's better to use it with internal system parameters known only in runtime, e.g. creating separate table for each object of some kind and parametrizing table names with object ID's.

 For "template" queries all generated methods will contain additional `Object... substitutions` vararg parameters that will be interpreted as `key1, value1, key2, value2,... keyN, valueN`.
 Query name regular expression matching is used